 Examples of accepted scripts/screenplays from our current issue can be found here.

 The hybrid genre category includes work of varying mediums.
 Pieces submitted to this category should take an unconventional approach to writing, whether by combining multiple pre-existing genres or creating a new one all together.
-Hybrid also includes, but is not limited to, flash fiction, prose poetry, lyric essay, film essay/poem, photo essay, new media writing, performance documentation, or some other hybrid of media, materials, structures, conventions, and forms.
-NOTE: this year we are open to singer-songwriter compositions as well, submitted in either audio (.mp3) or video (.mp4 or.mov) format.
+Hybrid also includes, but is not limited to, film essay/poem, photo essay, new media writing, performance documentation, or some other hybrid of media, materials, structures, conventions, and forms.
+NOTE: We accept singer-songwriter compositions in this category as well, submitted in either audio (.mp3) or video (.mp4 or.mov) format.